 Today’s travel industry provides people with an extensive range of accommodations from big chain hotels and boutique inns to bed and breakfasts and Airbnbs.
 Many people have never experienced a stay in a bed and breakfast, making it a popular item on travelers’ to-do lists.
 Bed and breakfasts offer many different experiences than the typical hotel or even more unique properties like cabins or manors.
 While staying in this type of setting is certainly thrilling and different, it may not be for everyone.
 Learn about some of the pros and cons of staying in a bed and breakfast before making that reservation.
-Then, browse our Select Registry bed and breakfasts to select the perfect one for you!

 There is an abundance of benefits to staying in a bed and breakfast.
 Usually built from charming old houses, bed and breakfasts possess an atmosphere intended to make guests feel like they are truly staying in a home.
 If you’re the kind of traveler who enjoys interacting with new people during your trips, a stay in a bed and breakfast might just be perfect for you.
 Before you go, brush up on some bed and breakfast etiquette tips.